koopjs/koop-provider-marklogic/README.md

     ```
     Keep in mind that if these databases do not exist in your cluster, they will be created when the `installConnector` task is run.
 Also, if you specify the content database and no schemas database, the schemas database will be created an the content database will be changed to use the new schemas database.
 1) Run `./gradlew -PenvironmentName=myenv installConnector`
+1) Decide on a name for your configuration.
+Use that as the `<config name>` in the following steps.
+E.g. `example` is the config name for the example configuration.
-1) Create one or more service descriptors as explained in the [Feature Service Descriptors](#Feature-Service-Descriptors) section and put them in the `config/feature-services` directory.
-Use the files in `example/feature-services/` as a starting point.
+1) Create one or more service descriptors as explained in the [Feature Service Descriptors](#Feature-Service-Descriptors) section and put them in the `config/<config name>/services` directory.
+Use the files in `example/services/` as a starting point.
-1) Create one or more TDE templates as explained in the [TDE Templates](#TDE-Templates) section and put them in the `config/templates` directory.
-Use the files in `example/features-services/` as a starting point.
+1) Create one or more TDE templates as explained in the [TDE Templates](#TDE-Templates) section and put them in the `config/<config name>/templates` directory.
+Use the files in `example/templates/` as a starting point.
 Note: If you have existing views in your MarkLogic database, you may be able to leverage them rather than creating new ones.
 Be sure to read the [OBJECTIDs Limitation](#OBJECTIDs) though.
-1) Install the feature services `./gradlew -PenvironmentName=myenv installServices`
+1) Install the feature services `./gradlew -PfsConfig=<config name> -PenvironmentName=myenv installServices`
 1) See [Running the Connector](#Running-the-Connector) for how to start the Koop server

 <a name="Install-with-Example"></a>